This post has been sponsored by Vermont Creamery, but as always, all opinions are my own.

 They say that bread pudding is a dessert born out of desperation.
 It is supposed to be a good way to use some leftover bread.
 However, in my opinion, the end product is nothing short of perfection.
 With just a few ingredients, you end up with an amazing breakfast dessert that not only looks and smells great, but also feeds a crowd generously.

-Nowadays, everyone has a favorite bread pudding recipe so much so that you get overwhelmed with all the recipes that are available on the Internet.
+Nowadays, everyone has a favorite bread pudding recipe so much that you get overwhelmed with all the recipes available on the Internet.
 It is hard to choose which one to try.
 However, when you read the recipes and the comments underneath, one thing that is obvious is that the common denominator of “the favorite” is bread pudding that is moist inside and crusty outside.
 Oh and people hate soggy bread pudding.

 My Tips For The Best Goat Cheese Bread Pudding Recipe